DevExpress-Examples/winforms-treelist-expression-editor-xpview/Readme.md

 # WinForms TreeList - Expression Editor and XPView

 In this example, the WinForms TreeList control is bound to a collection of [persistent objects](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPView).
-The example demonstrates how to add/create view properties ([ViewProperty](https://docs.devexpress.com/XPO/DevExpress.Xpo.ViewProperty)) on the fly using `ConditionExpressionEditorForm`.
+The example demonstrates how to add/create view properties ([ViewProperty](https://docs.devexpress.com/XPO/DevExpress.Xpo.ViewProperty)) on the fly using `ConditionExpressionEditorForm` and add coresponding calculated columns:

 ```csharp
 void OnShowExpressionEditorClick(object sender, EventArgs e) {